lindamazzone/BA_Thesis_Mazzone/README.md

 3. std: get the data about the standard deviation of F1 and F2 and the summarizing tables about the vowel inventory
 4. linear_regression_models: scripts to run the models
 5. additional_information: scripts to get figures and quantitative data.
+6. get_formant : script by Miao Zhang to get the formant values

 To run the codes there is also another folder needed with the source data from VoxCommunis (since it is available online the data will not be uploaded)
 * data: all the data already existing and available to download from the VoxCommunis corpus